 The very first project of CORE focussed on turning streams like polluted sand, fly-ash and post-shredder residual into basalt products.
 This was done using a smelter installation that could go up to 1450 degrees Celsius.
 For this project we created several in-depth models that could predict the behaviour inside the oven, which allowed us to create basalt products that can be safely used in the environment again.

 THE KATHARI PROCESS

 A project set up together with Schiphol focused on designing and testing an installation that could remediate soil polluted with PFAS (a huge problem back then).
-It started with 2 BEP students within CORE focused on building a model and working out the prototype.
+It started with 2 Bachelor End Project students within CORE focused on building a model and working out the prototype.
 This was combined with a stakeholder research and business case analysis.
 The project never got into the pilot stage, as Covid nearly bankrupted Schiphol, however, we are in talks again to see if we can bring the project back from the grave.

 The Zero Age project is CORE's way to create more awareness about recycling.
 With an emphasis on battery recycling, our target group with this project are high school and university students.

 We interact with them through the use of Technasium challenges, partnerships with other organizations and by inviting classes of students to our compound.

 Events and guest talks are organized by us to spread information and awareness.

 So next to all the technological innovations Team CORE is investing in societal behavioral change.